 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core) - 2.4.a.
-The program director must possess current certification in the specialty by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or subspecialty qualifications that are acceptable to the Review Committee.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.a.1.
+All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery, as well as subspecialty certification in orthopaedic sports medicine.
+(Core) - 2.4.b.
+Prior to appointment, the program director must demonstrate completion of an ACGME-accredited orthopaedic sports medicine fellowship.
 (Core)